Help for Maryland Victims of Nursing Home Abuse and Neglect

 - Hygiene neglect.
 Patients may not receive adequate help with bathing or other hygiene practices.
 Unsanitary living conditions like soiled bedding and clothing, dirt or evidence of bugs can point to this form of neglect.

 - Basic needs neglect.
 Failure to meet your loved one’s basic needs can leave them malnourished and dehydrated.
 Those needs extend to a safe and clean environment; frequent falls and unexplained injuries may indicate an unsafe living space.

 - Medical neglect.
 If a facility is understaffed or cutting corners, your loved one may not get the medical treatment he or she needs.
 Untreated injuries or conditions, bedsores, infected cuts or generally declining health can all indicate medical neglect.

 Other forms of nursing home abuse

 Though most cases of nursing home abuse are rooted in negligence, some people are exposed to deliberate abuse as well.
-At Plaxen & Adler, P.A., we represent victims of:
+At Plaxen Adler Muncy, P.A., we represent victims of:

 - Physical abuse by administrators, staff or other residents

 - Emotional abuse by administrators, staff or other residents

 - Sexual abuse by administrators, staff or other residents